lapislui/Office_work/README.md

 set - to set func and others var unset- to unset setted var export to set env var

+env - to see eviourment var